canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/compute-module-3.md

  * Identify the device by opening the "Disks" application:
     * Locate the EMMC partition of the Compute Module in the left pane
     * Note down its "Device" address on the right pane.
-    * If it's mounted, unmount it by clicking the square icon below the partition diagram or the eject icon in a file manager
+    * If the partition is mounted, unmount it by clicking the square icon below the partition diagram or the eject icon in a file manager
  * Download the [Ubuntu Core image](#ubuntu-core-image).
-When this is done you should have an `ubuntu-core-16-armhf+cm3.img.xz` file in your `~/Downloads` directory
+When this is done you should have an `ubuntu-core-16-cm3.img.xz` file in your `~/Downloads` directory
  * Flash Ubuntu Core on the EMMC partition with:

         xzcat ~/Downloads/<image file .xz> | sudo dd of=<device address> bs=32M; sync

      This process will take some time.
-After completion, you can reboot your Compute Module IO board and follow the first boot process with the display and keboard attached to it.
+After completion, you can reboot your Compute Module IO board and follow the first boot process with the display, keyboard and RJ45/WiFI dongle attached to it.

 {% include "includes/markdown/get_started_first_boot.md" %}